-How to Shop for Clothes in Mandarin (Part One) Posted by sasha on Mar 6, 2014 in bargaining, Culture, grammar, Leisure, Shopping, Uncategorized, Vocabulary
+How to Shop for Clothes in Mandarin (Part One) Posted by sasha on Mar 6, 2014 in Culture, Uncategorized, Vocabulary

 In our last post, we taught you 20 useful Mandarin Chinese words for clothing.
 These words will help you get started in your quest to do your clothes shopping yourself in China, but you’ve still got a long way to go.
 While the vocabulary is useful, you need to be able to ask and answer questions as well, which involves learning a bit of Chinese grammar.